 Alison's career has spanned more than 30 years in the environmental field working in private industry, non-profit research, and city and county governments.
 Her experience includes wastewater treatment and environmental laboratory management, energy and water conservation, and sustainability.
 She has a degree in Chemical Technology and a degree in Environmental Science and Policy from the University of South Florida.

 Alison has lived in the Sarasota area for more than 30 years and she enjoys sailing, kayaking, diving and fishing.
 She has been an active volunteer with the Longboat Key Turtle Watch for more than 15 years and is a member of the Citizen's Advisory Committee of the Sarasota Bay Estuary Program.

 RUSTY CHINNIS - Board Member

 Rusty Chinnis is an outdoor photographer, writer, Fly Fishers International Certified Casting Instructor and US Coast Guard Licensed Captain.
-Rusty specializes in fly fishing, bird, landscape and coastal photography.
-Rusty is a fly fishing and travel writer with credits in Eastern Fly Fishing, American Angler, Edible Sarasota Magazine, Fly Fishing in Saltwaters, Florida Sportsman, Sport Fishing, Saltwater Fly Fishing, Tide, Sarasota Magazine and many others.
-Rusty is the Outdoors Editor of the Anna Maria Island Sun and was a Contributing Editor of Fly Fishing in Saltwaters Magazine.
-He served as President and Chairman of the Board of The Florida Outdoor Writers Association and is a member of the Outdoor Writers Association of America.
-Rusty was a founder of Sarasota Bay Watch a non-profit working to preserve and protect Sarasota Bay.
+Rusty is the Outdoors Editor of the Anna Maria Island Sun.
+He is a member of and served as President and Chairman of the Board of The Florida Outdoor Writers Association and is a member of the Outdoor Writers Association of America.
+Rusty was a founder of the Sister Keys Conservancy, and Sarasota Bay Watch.
+He currently serves on the Board of Suncoast Waterkeeper a non-profit committed to keeping local waters, fishable, swimmable and boat-able.

 TOM WALKER- Board Member